- 1/3 cup chopped green onions

 - 2 garlic cloves, minced

 - In a large bowl, combine the onions, bread crumbs and Parmesan cheese.
 Crumble beef over mixture and mix well.
 Shape into 1-in. balls; place on a greased rack in a shallow baking pan.
-Bake at 400° for 15-20 minutes or until no longer pink.
+Bake at 400° until no longer pink, 15-20 minutes.

-- Meanwhile, arrange bread in a single layer in an ungreased 13-in. x 9-in. baking dish (all of the bread might not be used).
+- Meanwhile, arrange bread in a single layer in an ungreased 13x9-in. baking dish (all of the bread might not be used).
 Combine the cream cheese, mayonnaise, Italian seasoning and pepper; spread over the bread.
 Sprinkle with 1/2 cup mozzarella.

 - Combine the spaghetti sauce, water and garlic; add meatballs.
 Pour over cheese mixture; sprinkle with remaining mozzarella.
-Bake, uncovered, at 350° for 30 minutes or until heated through.
+Bake, uncovered, at 350° until heated through, 30 minutes.
 Yield: 6 servings.

 "This was really very good.
 I used premade frozen turkey meatballs and a homemade sourdough loaf that was past its prime.
 Did not use as much water as recommended.
 Will definitely make again!"